fedenanni/fedenanni.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "From Text to Tech"
+title: "Teaching experience 2"
 collection: teaching
-type: "Summer School Workshop"
+type: "Workshop"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2015-spring-teaching-1
-venue: "Digital Humanities @ Oxford Summer School"
+venue: "University 1, Department"
-date: Every Summer
+date: 2015-01-01
-location: "Unviersity of Oxford"
+location: "City, Country"
 ---

-Since 2020, I have been teaching a week-long workshop on introduction to NLP and Python as part of the Digital Humanities @ Oxford Summer School, together with my colleagues Mariona and Kaspar.
-If you would like to know more see [our repo with all our materials](https://github.com/Living-with-machines/dhoxss-text2tech).
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======